 - We also expect our customers and vendors to proactively reach out to Digital Realty’s site management team should they become aware of a suspected COVID-19 case or are aware of an employee or vendor who may have been in contact with another party who tested positive for COVID-19 where permissible.

 What will happen in the event that there is a confirmed case associated with the facility

-- If site management becomes aware that a person who visited a particular facility has tested positive (through testing or self-reporting) for COVID-19, the site team will escalate to our Regional Management team and our Global Command Center will issue a Red Event notification to all impacted customers.
+- If site management becomes aware that a person who visited a particular facility has tested positive (through trialling or self-reporting) for COVID-19, the site team will escalate to our Regional Management team and our Global Command Centre will issue a Red Event notification to all impacted customers.

 - The evacuation would not be a fire drill but would be orderly and controlled, giving teams time to conduct tasks needed for their operations.

 - After disinfecting has completed and the evacuation period expires, we will then send an “all clear” notice (which may come anywhere between 24-48 hours after case identification.